TeeAkinlade/MailBlink/README.md

-# MailBlink |
+# MailBlink
-This is the code repo for MailBlink email marketing service platform.
+This is the code repo for the MailBlink email marketing service platform.